tdwsl/sprain-vm/readme.txt

 Sprain VM - tdwsl 2023

-Sprain VM is a simple virtual processor that is easy to use and easy to implement.
-Its purpose is to develop portable programs with a small footprint.
+Sprain VM is a simple virtual processor.

 It is 32-bits, little-endian and the stack expands positively, with the last pushed value sitting at rsp-4.
 Its primary method of interfacing is through